infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 # PREVENTION OF ABUSE

 ## LOGISTICAL REQUIREMENTS FOR CHILD SAFETY
+- The CCI needs to be free from chemical, noise, air, etc., pollution; and
+- Free from hazardous physical structures like wells, swamps, unprotected ponds, open sewers, deep ditches etc.
+- According to Ethiopian Guidelines:
+	-  **For a small home**
+		 - A self-contained home in a childcare institution shall not have more than three bedrooms for the children and one for the home mother.
+		 - The number of children residing in one bedroom shall not exceed four.
+		 - The surface area for one bedroom shall be at least twelve sq. meters.
+		 - shall have at least one toilet, with a total surface area of at least two sq. meters
+		 - shall have at least one bathroom/shower, with a total surface area of at least six sq. meters.
+	- **For a dormitory**
+Dormitory buildings shall not be more than one storey.
+The number of children residing in one bedroom in a dormitory building shall not exceed sixteen.
+The surface area for one bedroom in a dormitory building shall be at least forty-eight sq. meters.
+A dormitory building shall have at least one toilet compartment for each bedroom with a total surface area of at least one sq. meter.
+A dormitory building in a childcare institution shall have at least one bathroom/shower compartment for each bedroom, with a total surface area of at least one and half sq. meters.
+A dormitory building in a childcare institution shall have at least one washing basin for each bedroom.

 ### SLEEPING
 -Have clearly marked areas for sleeping for children and staff